wildanpurnomo/go-serialport-grpc/README.md

 one day I was asked how to display sensor data arduino into mobile phone.
 "do we need additional hardware module, etc"

+well yes
-well yes, but there's another option we can make a server that send the data to html and open the html in phone browser. hehe.
+or we can just make a server that send the data to html and open the html in phone browser. hehe.

 originally I used socket io as transfer method but in this repo I tried grpc for no reason.